Applifting/pomuzeme.si/README.md

 In case you decide to contribute in this project, we will be very happy and we appreciate your help.
 Feel free to:

 1. Check out open [issues](https://github.com/Applifting/pomuzeme.si/issues).
-Ideally chose the ones that are labeled as `ready for dev`
+Ideally, choose from the ones that are labeled as `ready for dev`
 2. Assign your self to selected issue
 3. Write estimate delivery time into issue comment (preferably with ping to [@snopedom](https://github.com/snopedom)
 4. Create new branch from `master` where work will be done